andrichviljoen/IBNR_Calculator/README.md

 - Incremental and cumulative triangles with the chosen grains.
 - Selected link ratios per development step (reflecting any exclusions).
 - Origin-level latest cumulative, projected ultimate, and IBNR.

+## WPF template
+- A ready-to-bind XAML shell lives at `templates/MainWindow.xaml`.
+Its `DataContext` targets `ReservingViewModel`, which already orchestrates loading Access data (including column overrides and custom date formats), building triangles, and calculating chain-ladder ultimates.
+- Bind the template into a WPF application by copying the XAML and code-behind, keeping the `IBNRCalculator.ViewModels` namespace available.
+The `Calculate` button triggers `RunCommand`, which pulls the user-specified mappings, date format, origin/development selections, and allowed link-ratio steps before updating the on-screen grids.

 ## Extending
 The code is organized into small calculation and data source components (`src/Calculations` and `src/Services`) so you can plug in alternate data sources or add more reserving methods alongside the chain ladder implementation.